aknorw/boilerplate/README.md

 As unit tests are not just about components, **almost every folder in the `src` directory should have a `tests` folder** containing test files that should be named after the file they refer to and end with `.test.js` or `.test.jsx`.

 To run the tests, just type `yarn test` in the terminal.
 When all tests are run, you will see a coverage report that may help you implement other tests.

-In case you encounter errors about snapshots, just run `yarn test:update` instead of `yarn test` to update the snapshots.

 ##### Components